-COVID-19 has since spread to every corner of the world killing over 2.5 million people (WHO) within a year.
+COVID-19 has since spread to every corner of the world, killing millions of people.
 The social and economic consequences of the pandemic crystalise the growing threat from zoonoses - infectious diseases that jump from animals to humans.

-COVID-19 joins a long list of zoonotic diseases including rabies, Ebola, SARS, and avian influenza that have killed millions of people.
+COVID-19 joins a long list of zoonotic disease that can have fatal consequences, including rabies, ebola, SARS and avian influenza.

-It is imperative to recognise the complex relationships we have with the companion, production, working and wild animals that we depend on for our food, livelihoods, companionship and well-being.
+It is imperative to recognise the interdependent relationships we have with the companion, production, working and wild animals that we depend on for our food, livelihoods, companionship and well-being.
 Now there is an opportunity to build back better.